 CPR number – if longer period in Denmark

-If you are working in Denmark for more than three months (six months if within EU/EEA or Nordic countries), you will need to apply for a CPR number at the Danish National Register (Folkeregistret).
+If you are working in Denmark for more than 3 months (6 months if within EU/EEA or Nordic countries), you will need to apply for a CPR number at the Danish National Register (Folkeregistret).

-You can always contact your local municipality’s Citizen Service centre or one of the four International Citizen Service centres in Denmark in: Aalborg, Aarhus, Copenhagen and Odense.
+You can always contact your local municipality’s Citizen Service centre or one of the International Citizen Service centres in Denmark in: Aalborg, Aarhus, Copenhagen, Esbjerg, Odense and Sønderborg.

 Personal tax number – if short period in Denmark

-If you are working in Denmark for three months or less, you will get a tax number instead of a civil registration number.
+If you are working in Denmark for 3 months or less, you will get a personal tax number instead of a civil registration number.
 Your personal tax number works like a civil registration number, i.e. it is your Danish personal identification number.